Bahrain Prince and Royal guard team scaled Mt. Manaslu

 While mountaineering activities were suspended due to COVID -19 in spring 2020 the expedition team of Royal guard of Bahrain made the first scaled to the Himalayas.
 However, the Nepal government suspended all mountain climbing in spring season 2020.
 The 18 members of expedition team including 3 three nationalities from the United Kingdom arrived in Kathmandu on 16 September in moring and confirmed climbing permit on 22 September 2020.

-Prince Khalifa is the team leader of the Bahrain Royal guard.
+Prince Khalifa is the team leader of the Bahrain Royal guard while climbing.
 According to the team members of Sherpa told that Royal guard of Bahrain prince scaled the top of the Mt.
 Manaslu at 7: am.
 The Royal guard team spent until 8 days to digest high altitude before climbing to the summit of mt.
 Manaslu.

 Bahrain national prince Al Khalifa gives thanks to Nepali climbers and feels Nepal as his second home.
 He climbed Mt Manaslu (26,781 ft) and Lobuche with planning to summit Mt.
 Everest in 2021.
 While the Bahrain Royal Prince Khalifa scaled successfully at the top of the Mt.Manaslu raises the flag of his country at the top.
 Mount Manaslu is the world’s eighth highest mountain in the world.